 It is important to point out that, according to GSMA, connectivity (data) revenues represent typically only 5–10% of the overall

-users the most in the future.
+users in the future.

 Please read about other types of SIM from here.